cncf/wg-serverless/workflow/spec/spec.md

           "$ref": "#/definitions/eventdatafilter"
         }
     },
-    "required": ["eventRef", "actions"]
+    "required": ["eventRefs", "actions"]
 }
 ```

 </details>

-Event actions reference a single event in the workflow [events definitions](#Event-Definition).
+Event actions reference one or more events in the workflow [events definitions](#Event-Definition).
-Both the source and type of incoming events must match the ones defined in the references event in order for
+Both the source and type of incoming events must match the ones defined in the references events in order for
 the event to be considered.
 If the event state is not a starting state (is intermediate), the correlation token of the
-referenced event can be used to associate the event with a particular workflow instance.
+referenced events can be used to associate the events with a particular workflow instance.

 The actions array defined a list of actions to be performed.